Smart Bank Account Management: Tips for Organizing Multiple Accounts

 Update Strategies

-- Total net worth is calculated automatically across all accounts and currencies
+- Total net worth across accounts and currencies

 Consolidate Where Possible